Your roof is such an essential element of your home, so protecting and keeping it in good condition is a must.

 - Code requirements

 Keep in mind that when you’re getting an average roof replacement cost estimate that they’ll give you a quote on a “per square” basis.
-Additionally, take note that for roof installs, a roofing square refers to 100 square feet.
+Additionally, take note that for roof installations, a roofing square refers to 100 square feet.

 The cost of roofing materials alone can cost you anywhere from $100 to $1,000 per square.
 It all depends on the kinds of materials that you choose.
 For an average roof of 17 squares, the cost of roofing materials can range from $2,500 to $25,000.